sonofeft/RocketIsp/docs/chamber_eff.rst

-The model calculates the vaporized fraction of both the oxidizer and fuel by using the following equation for the generalized vaporization length (Lgen) and the chart below it to look up their vaporized fractions.
+The model calculates the vaporized fraction of both the oxidizer and fuel by using the following equation for the generalized vaporization length (Lgen) and the chart below the equation to look up their vaporized fractions.
 (see document for definition of terms in Lgen equation)

 .. image:: ./_static/Lgen_equation.jpg